trapd00r/neverland-vim-theme/README.markdown

 Installation
 ============

-Copy the theme to $HOME/.vim/colors
+Copy the themes to $HOME/.vim/colors

 License
 =======
 Copyright (C) 2010 Magnus Woldrich

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.
+Do whatever you want with this; If you fork it, please share your improvements.